jakecinco/kodiri-kodflix-MERN/README.md

 ### What is async JavaScript

 Chakra, V8 and SpiderMonkey - JS engines - call stack is a single-thread and non-blocking.
 Most non-JavaScript code is parsed synchronously - which means each thread executes one function before going on to the next.
 With call back functions, promises, passing by reference and other methods that can be written into JS, means that the thread can deal with multiple functions in a call stack on the task queue.

 Some other async methods are ```setState({]})``` event handlers ```onClick.()``` and ```setTimeOUt.()``` are some other examples.

+What's the difference between callbacks, promises and recursion

-API calls use async JS  Gray's Kodiri video [https://www.youtube.com/watch?v=pX74__nD48I]
+API calls use async JS checkout Gray's Kodiri videos [https://www.youtube.com/watch?v=pX74__nD48I]/ [https://www.youtube.com/watch?v=F5XD1JNhkP8] [https://www.youtube.com/watch?v=PlhmNNNyYyo]

 #### What is a REpresentational State Transfer or a REST-ful API?